 in the initial design of the logo.

 We are grateful and proud of her involvement and commitment to Paddlers for Life, particularly representing the younger membership!

 And, I think she believed she wouldn’t really get a mention on the website!!

 Also, a big “thank you” is expressed to Dave from Hartlepool who came up with the goods, after a little pleading to exercise his graphic design talents.

 THANK YOU for your generous services!

-The pink flower encircling the handle of the paddle represents the Flowers on the Water ceremony where pink flowers or petals tossed onto the water,
+The pink flower encircling the handle of the paddle represents the Flowers on the Water ceremony where pink flowers or petals are tossed onto the water.

-acknowledge and remember special memories of women who have a shorter life-span, and their families.
+The flowers acknowledge and remember special memories of women who have a shorter life-span and also their families.